lowmax205/Search-Algorithm-VisualizationUI/README.md

-# Uniformed Search Algorithm
+# Uniformed & Informed Search Algorithm

 ## Overview

-The **Uniformed Search Algorithm** project aims to demonstrate how uniformed search techniques work in problem-solving scenarios.
+The **Uniformed & Informed Search Algorithm** project aims to demonstrate how uniformed search techniques work in problem-solving scenarios.
 This project is designed for educational purposes, providing a clear understanding of the algorithm's mechanics, advantages, and applications.

-## What is a Uniformed Search Algorithm?

-Uniformed search algorithms are a category of algorithms that explore the search space without any knowledge about the problem's structure.
-They systematically explore nodes based on certain criteria until they find a solution.
-Common uniformed search algorithms include **Breadth-First Search (BFS)** and **Depth-First Search (DFS)**.

 ## Key Features